October 24, 2018

 Ballroom Marfa is pleased to announce stone circle by Haroon Mirza.
 Inspired by ancient megaliths, this large-scale outdoor sculpture will be open to the public in the high desert grasslands east of Marfa, Texas.
 This project is a continuation of Ballroom’s signature practice of commissioning site-specific artworks and installations, and is our most ambitious public commission since Elmgreen & Dragset’s Prada Marfa was completed in 2005.
-The stone circle will open during the full moon on April 29, 2018, and remain in the landscape for five years.
+The stone circle will remain in the landscape for the next several years.

 Mirza’s stone circle refers to prehistoric monuments such as Stonehenge and Nine Ladies, megaliths erected by humans and used for mysterious practices related to communion with the Earth.
 The work features black marble boulders that produce patterns of electronic sound and light from energy generated by solar panels.
 Each of the eight stones in the circle is carved to integrate LEDs and speakers.
 The ninth stone, the “mother” stone, sits outside the circle.
 The mother stone’s solar panels charge a bank of batteries that will power a sound and light score that we will activate with each full moon.
 The stone circle is the second movement from Mirza’s Solar Symphonies series of artworks.